bdlukaa/chart_builder/README.md

 # Contribution

-Feel free to [open an issue] if you find an error or [make pull requests].
+Feel free to [open an issue](https://github.com/bdlukaa/chart_builder/issues/new) if you find an error or [make pull requests](https://github.com/bdlukaa/chart_builder/pulls).